 We’ve given up burger buns in our house.
 Instead we buy individual round rolls in Lidl or Tesco in our own bag.
 Not only do these have a more natural taste and texture they’re more filling than the air-like burger buns we’re used to.

-Provide separate bins.
 At parties I frequently see everything put into the same bin meaning everything ends up in landfill.
-To avoid this provide as many bins as you have waste streams and label them accordingly.
+To avoid this, provide as many bins as you have waste streams and label them accordingly.
 For example in our house we have compostable waste (food, napkins, compostable tableware), dry recyclables (paper and some plastic) and glass, and then the landfill bin for everything else.
 I’m a waste nerd and so relish the opportunity to educate (annoy) guests about waste, explaining what goes into which bin and why.

-If fizzy drinks are an essential then another option might be to borrow a soda syphon or soda maker for the event.
-The air comes in recyclable and sometimes refillable canisters.
+We have a soda maker, which I swear by, although CO2 refills are becoming increasingly expensive.
 From my research it seems that soda syphon don’t generate the same level of fizz as soda maker so bear this in mind when choosing.

 Enjoy your sustainable summer soiree.

 What a great post.
 Brightened up my day altogether and so informative.
 Glad I use a gas bbq now.
 Thanks Elaine.